 - Fresh coconut pieces

-I hope you have found Tracey’s nutritional tips useful and that you can incorporate them into your daily routine to boost your focus and brain power while helping you to stay calm and healthy over the next few weeks and beyond.
-Good luck with the revision and exams
+I hope you have found Tracey’s nutritional tips useful and that you can incorporate them into your daily routine to boost your focus and brain power while helping you to stay calm and healthy over during your revision, exams and beyond.
+Good luck!

 Tracey is a registered Nutritional Therapist, passionate about motivating people to embrace real food and understand the impact it can have on overall wellbeing.
 She is based in Berkhamsted and further details can be found at https://www.traceyharpernutrition.co.uk/